Overview

 Biopsy

 A biopsy is the removal of a small piece of tissue that will be examined under a microscope.
-Your doctor may request that you undergo a biopsy to test to determine whether you have kidney cancer.
+Your doctor may request that you undergo a biopsy to determine whether you have kidney cancer.

 Imaging tests

 Depending on symptoms, your doctor and care team may schedule imaging tests to assess or diagnose your cancer.
-Each imaging test provides your care team with a different view of your body, some common scans for kidney cancer include an Ultrasound, CT or MRI.
+Each imaging test provides your care team with a different view of your body, some common scans for kidney cancer include an ultrasound, CT or MRI.

 Staging - Investigating the extent of the cancer